golang/website/_content/blog/goroutine-leak-profiles.md

 ### Example: Etcd/6857

-This example, found in [etcd](https://github.com/etcd-io/etcd/pull/6857), shows how an unexpected communicatio operation order can lead to a goroutine leak:
+This example, found in [etcd](https://github.com/etcd-io/etcd/pull/6857), shows how an unexpected ordering between communication operations can lead to a goroutine leak:
 ```go
 type node struct {
 	status chan chan struct{}